+- 440 MC causes widening of the fractures located in that zone.
+Statistical fluctuations may generate regions of enhanced hydraulic conductivity that attract flow focusing it into a narrow constriction.
+There one by one mixing is enhanced causing maximal dissolution rates.
+At the end of this constricted region flow is ejected to form a wide mixing zone.
+Provided the aquifer is sufficiently wide this process is repeated until the water exits.
+In heterogeneous aquifers zones of enhanced conductivity may already exist.
+In that case they are seeds for constrictions.
+This way a cave system is created with up and down dipping passages as described by Palmer (2017) for the CAS caves in the black hills.
+South Dakota. - 445 passages as described by Palmer (2017) for the CAS caves in the black hills, South Dakota.
+CAS is similar to sulfuric acid speleogenesis (SAS).
 In SAS, oxygen rich waters from the surface mix with water rising from the depth that is saturated with respect to calcite and contains H2S.
-This way similar as in CAS, a mixing zone is created.
+This way similar as in CAS a mixing zone is created.
 There by bacterial aid H2S is oxidized to H2SO4 that dissolves limestone readily thereby producing CO2 as further agent for dissolution.
-This mixing process is close to that in our hypothetical CAS setup.
-However, there is not sufficient knowledge on details of this complex processes, especially about the location of bacteria in the fractures or their junctions and the kinetics of bacterial oxidation.
-Therefore, modelling of SAS is not possible.
+Since there is not sufficient knowledge on details of this complex processes, especially about the location of - 450 bacteria in the fractures or their junctions and the kinetics of bacterial oxidation, modelling of SAS is not possible.
 Nevertheless, the basic processes of cave formation should be similar to those of CAS.
-Therefore, albeit with care, our results may serve to interpret SAS cave systems.
+Therefore, albeit with care our results may serve to interpret SAS cave systems.